 Other helpful resources include:

 - Fodor’s Travel offers tips about driving and renting cars in Europe.

 - Slideshow from Travel + Leisure: Tips for driving in Europe.

 Insurance under European traffic laws

-While understanding European traffic laws, it’s important to have borderless coverage.
+While understanding European traffic laws is worthwhile, it’s important to have borderless coverage.
 In addition to physical damage and third party liability, make sure you are covered against political violence and other catastrophes.
 Clements Worldwide provides comprehensive international car insurance across 170 countries with worldwide liability protection.
 You can easily obtain a quick quote for car insurance.